EPCCed/qmmm_gromacs_cp2k_sc/_episodes/04-gmx+cp2k.md

 ## Setting up tutorial environment

 Let’s start the tutorial with the following steps
-1. Execute commands in the terminal:
+1. Execute commands in the terminal (making sure to use the budget/project ID you were assigned when signing up to this course where appropriate):
 `module load gromacs-cp2k`
-`cd /work/ta025/ta025/<your login name>`
+`cd /work/<your project code>/<your project code>>/<your login name>`
 `git clone https://github.com/bioexcel/2021-04-22-gromacs-cp2k-tutorial.git tutorial`
 2. And go to the tutorial directory
 `cd tutorial`